Proud, arrogant and the ruler of Latveria; Doom is an intelligent schemer and chief competitor with the Red Skull in the quest for world domination.

 - Manipulative Bastard: Having known the Avengers for a while, he is perfectly capable of playing them like a violin.
-Within two episodes of his entrance, he's forced Tony to destroy everything he's ever built and turned the Avengers against each other.
+Within two episodes of his entrance, he's forced Iron Man to destroy everything he's ever built and turned the Avengers against each other.

-- More Than Mind Control: Considering his possession of the power of the Mind Stone, he could be using it to exaggerate certain personality traits in Steve and Tony to drive them apart.
+- More than Mind Control: Considering his possession of the Infinity Stones' power, he could be exaggerating certain personality traits in Steve Rogers and Tony to drive the two apart.

-- His initial appearance resembles his Phalanx fusion form from Annihilation: Conquest.
+- His initial appearance (Arsenal's form) in season 2 resembles his Phalanx fusion form from Annihilation: Conquest.

 - Shapeshifter Default Form: Vocal variation.
-For some reason, Ultron decides to use the voice of Arsenal (or at least, an evil variation of it) whenever he normally speaks.
-Even in his upgraded A.I.M.-Adaptoid mode, he retains this voice, though it could be a combination of the "nucleus" being an Ultron drone remnant as well as the Scientist Supreme having a very similar voice to Ultron.
+For some reason, Ultron decides to use an evil variation of Arsenal whenever he normally speaks.
+In his upgraded Adaptoid mode, he has a very similar voice to the Scientist Supreme.

-- Tempting Fate: Constantly hitting Stark's Berserk Button about insulting his father and/or his host body Arsenal didn't turn out so well for him.
+- Tempting Fate: Constantly hitting Iron Man's Berserk Button about insulting Howard Stark and/or his host body Arsenal didn't turn out so well for him.

-- Oddly enough he's on the other end of this trope in Season 3.
-After the defeat of Thanos (the second time), A.I.M. had apparently recovered Ultron's damaged body somehow (perhaps from an even older encounter) and stored it for reasons unknown.
-At the end of the episode, Thor invites any evil to come and take them head-on after they reunite again.
-Cue Ultron coming out of the ground like a zombie, with his legs and one arm missing (as well as wires dangling from them), and reaching out for the Scientist Supreme, who donned the bodies of ''three Super-Adaptoids'', receiving his MCU design in the process.
+- Oddly enough he's on the other end of this trope in Avengers: Ultron Revolution.
+After A.I.M. had apparently recovered Ultron's damaged drone somehow which gets stored for reasons unknown.
+After the Supreme-Adaptoid's defeat, Thor invites any evil to come and take the Avengers head-on after they reunite again.
+Cue Ultron coming out of the ground like a zombie, with his legs and one arm missing (as well as wires dangling from them), and reaching out for the Scientist Supreme who donned the bodies of three Super-Adaptoids, receiving his MCU counterpart's design in the process.
 Needless to say, Thor should be careful about when to boast.

 - Xanatos Gambit: He's always at least one step ahead of everyone, comfortably out-playing Tony and Steve at the same time.